-The Naze cliffs are designated a Site of Special Scientific Interest due to their geolgy.
-They are popular with fossil hunters as they are rich in fossils that are up to 55 million years old, such as pyritised wood, sharks’ teeth and shells.
+The Naze cliffs are designated a Site of Special Scientific Interest due to their geology.
+They are popular with fossil hunters as they are rich in fossils that are up to 55 million years old, such as fossilised wood, shells and sharks’ teeth.

 The Naze is a popular ‘public open space’ which is well used for recreation and learning.
-There is also the John Weston Nature Reserve and numerous walking options on the cliff top, the beach, out to Stone Point and on the public footpath along the sea wall around to Walton Backwaters.
+There is a fossil sculpture trail and a WW2 trail on the Naze, find the boards with maps near the Tower.
+There is also the John Weston Nature Reserve and numerous walking options on the cliff top, the beach, out to Stone Point and on the public footpath along the sea wall around to Walton Backwaters there is the Wildlife trail.
 This large area of tidal creeks, islands and salt marsh behind the Naze is a National Nature Reserve and a RAMSAR site, internationally important as a wetland for birds.
 The author Arthur Ransome based the adventures in his book ‘Secret Water’ in this evocative landscape.

-For a Naze and Backwaters walk & map go to this BBC link
+BBC website for Naze and Backwaters walk & map